 \section{Quantum interference effects on VdW forces: The \texttt{'}Cooperon\texttt{'}}

-In the previous section we developed a theory for interlayer dispersion forces between the layers of a bilayer-system of atomically-thin crystals which have uncorrelated and short-ranged disorder.
-We summed an infinite set of Feynman diagrams by solving the Bethe-Salpeter equation and thus obtained the {\it diffuson} vertex-correction of the density-density-response function to leading-order in $1/(\epsilon_{\rm F}\tau)$.
+In the previous section we developed a theory for interlayer dispersion forces between the layers of a bilayer system of atomically thin crystals which have uncorrelated and short ranged disorder.
+We summed an infinite set of Feynman diagrams by solving the Bethe-Salpeter equation and thus obtained the {\it diffuson} vertex correction of the density-density response function to leading-order in $1/(\epsilon_{\rm F}\tau)$.
 In this section we will sum the class of diagrams which corresponds to the subleading-order terms for the interlayer dispersion force in powers of $1/\varepsilon_{\rm F}\tau$.
 These diagrams are familiar from the theory of weak-localization and together they constitute the {\it cooperon} vertex-correction.
-Despite being of lower order in the small-parameter governing the impurity-quasiparticle interaction, they are known to be responsible for a logarithmic divergence in the longitudinal resistivity of two-dimensional conductors\cite{Gorkov1979}, which motivates us to consider them here as well.
+Despite being of lower order in the small parameter governing the impurity-quasiparticle interaction, they are known to be responsible for a logarithmic divergence in the longitudinal resistivity of two-dimensional conductors \cite{Gorkov1979}, which motivates us to consider them here as well.

-The cooperon contributions to the density-density-response function are obtained by summing the 'maximally crossed' vertex-correction; this infinite set of diagrams is illustrated in Fig.~\ref{fig:CooperonDiagrams}c).
-These diagrams represent the quantum interference of a wavepacket of charge-density which interferes with itself while traversing along the time-reversed path.
-This requires the system to have a time-reversal symmetry present in order for phase coherence to be maintained in-between collisions of the wavepacket with different impurities.
-As previously mentioned, these diagrams give a logarithmic divergence in the resistivity (which is proportional to the current-density response-function), and indeed a similar phenomena happens in our case of interest.
-Specifically, the subleading-order contribution to the density-density-response function yields a logarithmic divergence in the Diffusion constant.
-When both the diffuson and cooperon contributions to the density-density-response function are included\cite{RaimondiBook}, the functional form of $\chi_D(q,\omega)$ remains the same as presented in the last section except that $D$ gets an additional contribution which depends on frequency:
+The cooperon contributions to the density-density response function are obtained by summing the 'maximally crossed' vertex-correction; this infinite set of diagrams is illustrated in panel c) of Fig.~(\ref{fig:CooperonDiagrams}).
+These diagrams represent the quantum interference of a wave packet of charge density which interferes with itself while traversing along the time-reversed path.
+This requires the system to have a time-reversal symmetry present in order for phase coherence to be maintained in-between collisions of the wave packet with different impurities.
+As previously mentioned, these diagrams give a logarithmic divergence in the resistivity (which is proportional to the current-density response function), and indeed a similar phenomenon happens in our case of interest.
+Specifically, the subleading-order contribution to the density-density response function yields a logarithmic divergence in the diffusion constant.
+When both the diffuson and cooperon contributions to the density-density response function are included \cite{RaimondiBook}, the functional form of $\chi_D(q,\omega)$ remains the same as presented in the last section except that $\rm D$ gets an additional contribution which depends on frequency